RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeInterfaceItemType` through the ``interface-type`` attribute if the value is ``domain``.
 This set of attributes specifies an interface domain.
-Items of the types :ref:`SpecTypeInterfaceContainerItemType` and :ref:`SpecTypeInterfaceHeaderFileItemType` are placed into domains through links with the :ref:`SpecTypeInterfacePlacementLinkRole`.
+Interface items are placed into domains through links with the :ref:`SpecTypeInterfacePlacementLinkRole`.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: